iagodahlem/iagodahlem.com/_posts/2017-06-05-how-to-organize-your-styles-with-itcss.md

 }
 ```

-If you do not use a pre-processor, you can just ignore this first two layers.
+If you do not use a pre-processor, you can safely ignore these first two layers.

 ### Generic

-Here will be all things that is applied globally, with a low specificity.
-Think in that like styles that will be applied to all over the DOM.
-Like box-sizing, resets, normalize, etc. Note that here is the first layer where we use really CSS.
+HHere you should have low-specificity styles which are meant to be applied all over the DOM.
+These include _box-sizing_, _resets_, _normalize_, etc.

+This is the first layer where we can use pure CSS.

 ```scss
 *,